vaibhavjain882/Documentation/linux-basics/lvm-disk.md

 manageability (increasing/decreasing the size of entire disk, addition/deletion of other disks etc.).

-Choose primary partition number from 1 to 4 and then partition type "8e" (which is for lvm) and also specify the size of the disk.
+Now a command prompt appears.
+Press n and enter then press p and enter then choose primary partition number from 1 to 4 and enter.
+Now for first cylinder just press enter then specify the size by adding +"size" for last cylinder and enter then press t and enter then press 8e (for lvm) and enter then press w and enter.

 Now, Create physical LVM volume on your disk: